mariahlaqua/Styling_Documentation/README.md

 # Styling Documentation
-General guidelines, for me, by me (and when noted, others), for organizing and creating and making styling decisions.
+A resource of general guidelines for organizing, creating and making styling decisions.
+Especially geared towards developers working on hobby or personal projects.

 About
 ------